Your Conversion Rate Optimization Guide for Better Results

 Regardless of why you are using CRO, the process looks quite the same.
 There are some steps you should follow to create a good CRO strategy.

 Before starting to work on your plan, you should learn more about your visitors and what they are doing on the website.
-It is essential to do your research well because you will know what you need to improve first and how to do it.
+Doing your research well is essential because you will know what you need to improve first and how to do it.

-One of the tools that you may find helpful during this process is Google Analytics.
-Google Analytics allows you to track user activity insights on your website.
+One of the tools that you may find helpful during this process is Google Analytics, which allows you to track user activity insights on your website.
 Some metrics you should keep track of are:

 When analyzing the conversions, it is essential to remember that there are two different types of conversions.